 Firstly, it can enable users to get where they want to go, and quickly.
-Secondly, you can access the data from your site search bar in order to improve your site and conversions.
+Secondly, you can access the data from your site search bar to improve your site and conversions.

 Internal search is not automatically suitable for all sites, and it tends to work especially well with sites whose page numbers rank in the thousands.

 Often visitors to your site already know exactly what they want before they arrive.
 Internal search enables them to find exactly whatever this is without frustration.
 If you choose to implement one, keep the search bar somewhere where it can be easily found.

 Critically, any internal search solution cannot slow down the speed of your site.
 It also needs to work on all devices and it should be easily integrated into your site’s design.

 Internal search does not always need to be a text box.
 There are other ways to improve internal navigation.
 Here is an example:

 Mobile visitors are typically harder to retain; keep relevant information and offers at their fingertips in order to prevent them from clicking off.